The Ghetto (Too Short song)

-"The Ghetto" is a song by American Oakland-based rapper Too $hort.
-It was released on October 8, 1990 via Jive Records as the lead single from his sixth studio album Short Dog's in the House.
-Recorded at One Little Indian Studios in El Cerrito, California, it was produced and mixed by Al Eaton and Too $hort.
-The instrumental is based on the Donny Hathaway song of the same name.
+"The Ghetto" is a song by the Oakland-based rapper Too Short, with additional vocals by Gerald LeVert.
+It was released on October 8, 1990, via Jive Records as the lead single from his sixth album Short Dog's in the House.
+Recorded at One Little Indian Studios in El Cerrito, California, it was produced and mixed by Al Eaton and Too Short.
+The instrumental is based on the Donny Hathaway hit "The Ghetto".

-The single peaked at number 42 on the Billboard Hot 100, number 12 on the Hot R&B Singles chart and number three on the Hot Rap Singles chart in the United States.
-The song was later featured on the fictional radio station Radio Los Santos in the 2004 video game Grand Theft Auto: San Andreas.
+The single peaked at number 42 on the Billboard Hot 100, number 12 on the Hot R&B Singles chart and number 3 on the Hot Rap Singles chart in the United States.